- Annual Enrollment:

 - Degrees Offered:

-- Master of Arts (M.A.) in Global Affairs and Master of Advanced Studies (M.A.S.) in Global Affairs & Joint Degrees offered with the Yale Schools of Forestry and Environmental Studies, Law, Management, and Public Health
+- Master of Arts (M.A.) in Global Affairs and Master of Advanced Studies (M.A.S.) in Global Affairs & Joint Degrees offered with the Yale Schools of Environment, Law, Management, and Public Health

 - Info here

 Yale University Jackson Institute for Global Affairs’ MA occupies a unique place among international affairs graduate programs.
 Each candidate pursues an individualized course of study, taking advantage of resources from across the university.